 While a student at Iowa, Javon was highly involved with many groups and organizations.
 Javon was president of the Old Gold Acapella group, an assistant program coordinator with Leadershape through the Center for UI Student Involvement and Leadership, was a member of the Human Rights Student Collective, participated in student government, and was involved with several other organizations.

 Javon's love of coffee was a staple of his personality.
 He will be remembered for exchanges over coffee and wine with either lots of humor, deep discussion, or fun conversation.
 Javon’s laughter was infectious.
 He was an extraordinary listener.
 His big personality matched his big bear hugs, which were always warm and sincere.
-Javon touched many lives with his caring and unique energy, he will always be an inspiration to many.
+Javon touched many lives with his caring and unique energy.
+He will always be an inspiration to many and this scholarship supports and continues to inspire others as he did.

 If you are interested in making a gift to the Javon A. Stovall Memorial Scholarship, please donate via the form below.